ShreeVakthi18/EvoSec-Evolution-Aware-Adaptive-Cyber-Defense/validation/TEST_RESULTS.md

 ✅ **PASS**

+---

 # TC-02 – Suspicious Behaviour Detection

 ## Objective

-Validate that the adaptive risk engine identifies suspicious user behaviour and applies adaptive security controls before escalating to an attacker classification.
+Validate that the adaptive risk engine identifies suspicious user behaviour before escalating the session to an attacker.

 ---